neonwatty/slash-commands/commands/tfq/tfq-fix-all.md

 # /tfq-fix-all - Complete Automated Test Fixing

 ## Context
-- Target directory: "$DIRECTORY" (defaults to repository root if not specified)
+- Project directory: "$PROJECT_DIR" (defaults to repository root if not specified)

 ## Description
 Runs tests to discover failures, then iteratively fixes each test one by one until the queue is empty or maximum iterations are reached.